 Legal Aid of Oklahoma

-Legal Aid of Oklahoma provides legal advice, counseling and representation by an attorney or other person acting under the supervision of an attorney.
-Assistance is provided to seniors for advanced directives, powers of attorneys, wills, limited guardianship, debt, Social Security Disability, consumer financial issues, estate planning, Grandparent issues to name a few.
-Contact (855) 488-6814, OKSPLASH@laok.org for further assistance.
+Legal Aid Services of Oklahoma (LASO) provides legal advice, counseling and representation by an attorney or other person acting under the supervision of an attorney to senior adults age 60 and over without regard to income.
+Assistance provided to seniors includes but is not limited to advanced directives, powers of attorney, wills, limited guardianships, debt resolution, Social Security Disability issues, consumer financial issues, estate planning, and grandparent issues, to name a few.
+Contact (855) 488-6814, OKSPLASH@laok.org, for further information and assistance.

 Health Promotion